manfredbork/receipt_recognition/README.md

 ### Upcoming: Spatial Position-Based Item Ordering

-A key upcoming feature is the preservation of original item ordering from receipts across multiple scans.
+A key upcoming feature is the preservation of original item ordered from receipts across multiple scans.
 The planned algorithm will:

 ```
 ┌─────────────────┐     ┌──────────────────┐     ┌───────────────────┐